Anatomy of a Top CTO: Skills & Salary

 @Google

-Best known for its search engine behemoth, Google has many other offerings as well, from smartphones to Chromebooks, Google Classroom, Google Earth, Google Drive, and much more.
+Google is best known for its search engine.
+It also offers smartphones, Chromebooks, Google Classroom, Google Earth, Google Drive, and much more.

 Explore careers at Google